Ghee roasted Gram flour/ Besan flavored with sugar and cardamom and shaped into bite-sized goodie balls topped with cashews. Perfect for any occasion.

 What I am looking for here is a golden brown color and a nutty fragrance to go along with it.
 The roasting process took me about 10-12 minutes.
 Once done transfer the flour in another bowl and let it cool down completely.
 Then mix in the powdered sugar along with the cardamom.
 All that is left to do is to roll the mixed dough.
 So take equally sized portions of the dough and roll and compact them with your hands to make these delectable bite sized goodies called Besan Ladoos.

 If you are on Facebook I would love it if you like my FACEBOOK page.

 - 2 tsp Cardamom Powder

 - Add besan to melted ghee in a deep pan and mix well.
 Cook on a low flame stirring continuously for 10-12 minutes taking care to break the lumps constantly.
-Be careful and avoid burning the flour.
+The besan starts changing color to brown and gives out a nice aroma Be careful and avoid burning the flour.

 - Once the color is shiny golden brown.
 Switch off the flame and transfer the mixture into a plate and keep aside till the mixture cools down completely.